0pens0/spring-metal-gitops/README.md

 Get in to secrets and vars configuration in the repository level >> https://github.com/0pens0/spring-metal-gitops/settings/secrets/actions and configure the following:

 TPK8S parameters:

-    - API_ENDPOINT = the api end point information and org ID >> https://api.tanzu.cloud.vmware.com/org/ org-id
+    - API_ENDPOINT = the api end point information >> api.tanzu.cloud.vmware.com
     - API_TOKEN = tanzu api token to connect to TPK8S service